 If you have a passion that you want to share, then starting a podcast is the perfect way to spread the word.
-Maybe you’re worried that it’s too late to start a podcast and that your voice will be lost in the crowd of over 2,000,000 others.
-Sure, you’ll hear that the market is saturated, but here’s the thing – there is only one you.
+Maybe you’re worried that it’s too late to start a podcast and that your voice will be lost in the crowd of 2 million others.
+Here’s the thing: there is only one you.
 You are the only person speaking to your audience from your unique perspective, and there is always room for innovation, whatever your niche.
 There is space for everyone to be heard, and here’s why.

 Why Do You Need a Podcast?